dylan-park/Wordie/README.md

 ## TODO
 - Ensure guesses are part of the dictionary (Prevent random character guessing)
 - Utilize optionals to avoid returning null values in Dictionary class
-- More test coverage for all class functions